What Are the Different AWS EC2 Instance Types?

 - More expensive than on-demand EC2, as you are paying for the whole host

 - Can be on-demand or reserved (up to 70% off)

 - Guarantee of isolation

 AWS allows you to rent physical servers, known as Dedicated Hosts.
-Because you have the entire server to yourself, this option is considered highly secure and reliable.
+This option is considered highly secure and reliable because you have the entire server to yourself.
 You do not need to perform administrative tasks when renting a Dedicated Host.
 The hardware is cleaned and maintained by AWS.
 On the other hand, Dedicated Hosts are more expensive and primarily within the budget of businesses.

-- Organizations between midsize and giant with 500+ people and who manage a lot of data.
+- Large organizations manage a lot of data.

 - Game servers, application servers, and website servers that need secure workloads

 AWS Saving Plans, like RIs, provide a significant discount in exchange for committing to use AWS resources for a more extended period.
 On the other hand, it allows you to make an hourly spending commitment and then apply a discount rate that is subtracted from your on-demand usage.
 Coming to AWS Instance types comparison: Saving Plans, unlike RIs, are consolidated across resources, allowing you to take advantage of multiple discounts across your AWS account.